Q: What are some things to look for when selecting a nursing home?

 - Do you notice any residents in physical restraints (devices that prevent the resident from moving freely) that seem inappropriate?

 - Are there smoke detectors and fire escape plans?

 - Are there regular fire drills?

-The Pennsylvania nursing home attorneys at Schmidt Kramer Injury Lawyers see that this case has repercussions for families with elderly parents.
+The Harrisburg nursing home attorneys at Schmidt Kramer Injury Lawyers see that this case has repercussions for families with elderly parents.
 Our firm also works on cases of nursing home neglect or abuse.

 If you suspect that your loved one is not being cared for properly in a skilled nursing facility, please contact a Central Pennsylvania nursing home abuse lawyer at (888) 476-0807 or dial 8 and 717-888-8888 for a free consultation.